obijzbo/IC-DevOps-Batch-2/ICDB2_0089_sakib/README.md

 ls -ltr

 Each command should be executed in the terminal.
-Ensure you have the necessary permissions to create directories and files in the specified locations.
+Ensure you have the necessary permissions to create directories and files in the specified locations..